Updated: Mar 6

 In the creation story God creates.
 He creates with a desire to have a place to dwell, a place to abide with His creation in an intimate way.
 He creates humans and calls them to be holy/set apart; made in His holy/set apart image.
 He gives them everything and although created in mortality He gives them a way to have eternal life but only under the condition of obedience.
 Mankind fails so the Creator divorces them and sends them from His intimate presence (face) outside the garden; hence they lose their “WAY” to the tree of eternal life.

 Even though they were now “put away” from the way of life they still lived in Eden.
 They were no longer priests serving the Most High.
 They were no longer His set-apart servants as they had been before.
 They had been created to have dominion over the whole earth and to bring forth children intent on being holy and to continue to serve the Most High in holiness but they failed Him through their disobedience.

 After their fall Elohim institutes another way for mankind to come back to the way of the tree of life.
 How?
 In Genesis cherubim blocked the way back to the tree of life.
 Where next in the Torah do we find cherubim?
 Cherubim covered the lid of the ark of the covenant within the Tabernacle in the wilderness.
 What was contained within the ark?
 The teachings and instructions of the Most High.
 These cherubim guarded the ark and His presence within the Holy of Holies.
+We also find that images of two cherubim were embroidered on the veil which separated the most holy place from the holy place.
+Images of cherubim were also embroidered in the tent covering of the inner sanctuary.
 We also find the cherubim in the book of Revelation in the midst of the throne of Elohim.

 Cherubim are said to be the protectors of the throne of God and His holiness.
 I have a teaching series about them on Our Ancient Paths YouTube channel so see those teachings for more info.